 - Likewise, ghee can facilitate the movement of toxins (ama) and other wastes out of the body through the digestive tract.1

 The ancient seers viewed ghee as more than a food substance.
 As with all foods, ghee holds a certain energy.
 For example, garlic and onions have a heavy, tamasic energy; coffee and chocolate have an active, “can do” or rajasic energy.
 Ghee, on the other hand, holds a pure or sattvic energy.

 Sattvic foods are thought to be abundant in prana, the universal life force.
 They have a harmonious and peaceful nature.
 Sattvic foods also support physical strength, a strong and pure mind, good health, and longevity.

 Because the sattvic energy is so pronounced in ghee, it is often an integral part of religious ceremonies in ancient Vedic customs.
 It is said that Prajapati, the Lord of Creatures in Hindu mythology, rubbed his hands together and created ghee.
 He then poured the ghee into the fire, creating his offspring.

-Still today, ghee is offered to Agni (fire) during religious rituals.
+Still today, ghee is offered to Agni, the Hindu God of Fire, during religious rituals.

 Of course, this is, at the end of the day, a kapha food.
 As the ancient tradition of Ayurveda says, it is important to make sure you consume only as much as your agni can handle.
 It is when we eat beyond the capacity of our agni that we run into various health issues, such as heart challenges or weight gain.